 4. There are roughly 5.22 billion unique mobile users worldwide in 2021.

 It’s clear by now that mobile devices dictate our lives.

-Based on recent calculations published by Statista, the number of mobile users is rapidly approaching 7 billion.
 Mobile app usage statistics show that the average person checks their phone 63 times a day, mobile banking included.
 If world mobile banking statistics are to be trusted, we can expect these numbers to continue rising.

 A Square survey questioned 1,000 consumers aged 18-34 to find out more about trends in mobile banking.
-The findings showed that nearly half of millennials have made a contactless payment with a mobile device, while mobile banking statistics on usage show that only 26% of older people have done the same.
+The findings showed that nearly half of millennials had made a contactless payment with a mobile device, while mobile banking statistics on usage show that only 26% of older people have done the same.